jackfrost168/CF_Diff/README.md

 >
 > Hou, Yu and Park, Jin-Duk and Shin, Won-Yong

 The implementation of diffusion model part is referred to [DiffRec](https://github.com/YiyanXu/DiffRec/tree/main).
+Thank you for this contribution.
 ## Environment
 - Anaconda 3
 - python 3.8.17